viktoriamahrberg/supercazzola/README.md

 ### UX Design:

-Use a clean layout and a proven e-commerce structure for a smooth navigation on the site.
+A clean layout and a proven e-commerce structure for a smooth navigation on the site.
 Research amongst competitors show quite pale choice of colors and the few that caught my eye had a stronger visual approach and therefor decided to go with a strong shade of yellow (quite a characteristic color of natural wine capsules, which you sometime see made of rubber), also the color of the sun and without sun no wine.
 Black and white for simplicity and for a professional look.
 I generated complimentary colors through [Colormind.io](http://colormind.io/) to set the color scheme for strong visual identity.
 This also supports by our target audience being interested in art and design, looking for that different wine to stand out amongst their friends.
 The age of target audience is proven to spend most of their time on the phone - therefor a fully responsive website on smaller devices is crucial.

-Colors:
+### Colors:
 ![Colormind Colors](/misc/readme_images/colormind_colors.png)